erikgustafsson/sass-base/README.md

 width: calc(30% - 1.25rem);
 ```
 ## Vendor prefix
-Simplify almost all the vendor prefixes in one line.
-Work for most cases.
-Does not work for background-gradients as they ar far more complex.
+Simplifies almost all the vendor prefixes in one line.
+Work for most cases, except for background-gradients as they are far more complex.
 ### The mixin code
 ```Sass
 =vendor-prefix($vendorname, $vendorvalue)